Kapernikov/skaffold-helm-tutorial/chapters/10-gitops.md

 cd ~/projects/cvat-gitops # or the folder you chose
 ```

-Now we will organise our git repo a bit, according to flux best practises.
-Note that flux doesn't enforce best practises, you are completely free.
+Now we will organise our git repo a bit, first we will do this as simple as possible, and then we will align with flux best practises.

 ### Flux bootstrap